 Accessibility: We often gain members who haven’t sung in a choir for many years, or at all.
 For this reason, we do not have the barrier of auditioning or prior experience as a requirement for joining, as it can put people off before they’ve had a chance to sing with us.
 In addition, we offer subsidised membership fees for students and those on a low income, to make our choir affordable for our target audience.

-Engagement: We host 2 open rehearsals each term, to give individuals the opportunity to try out our choir first before joining; potential members and interested friends/colleagues can join us for an evening of singing, and see if LVM is right for them.
+Engagement: We often host open rehearsals during recruitment periods, to give individuals the opportunity to try out our choir first before joining; potential members and interested friends/colleagues can join us for an evening of singing, and see if LVM is right for them.
+Our choral workshops are also available for the public to participate, and join our members in developing their vocal knowledge and technique.

 Entertainment: The musical education and guidance provided by our Musical Director, and the dedication of the choir, are best showcased in our concerts and performances.
 Our audience members can expect an evening of diverse and well-rehearsed repertoire, sung by a choir that continually strives for musical excellence.